GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `/Events:` Logical parts of the /Events route
                 - `/useEventForm:` All logical parts of the event creation or editing screen
         - `(public):` Page logic, page.tsx files located within the app -> (pages/public)
-            - `(public)/Login:` Logical parts of the /Login route
-                - `(public)/Login/useYeti:` Controls the Yeti to handle the animation of "interacting" with inputs

 - `./src/stores:` Stores for the Zustand library
     - `ZustandWrapper:` Brings together all Zustand components to share in a single form for the layout.tsx